-Behaviors that will not be tolerated in classrooms or in the halls include:
+Behaviors that will not be tolerated in classrooms or in the hallways include:

-- 1. Inappropriate language, put-downs, and ridicule that negatively affect a Person's self-esteem, including, but not limited to, teasing, bullying, or threats. - 2.
+- 1. Inappropriate language, put-downs, and ridicule that negatively affect a person's self-esteem, including, but not limited to, teasing, bullying, or threats. - 2.
 Obscene language, gestures, or pictures. - 3.
 Talking back. - 4.
 Name calling. - 5.
 Negative comments and actions that affect the climate of the classroom. - 6.
 Vandalism, destruction or defacing school building, school materials or personal property.
 Violations are subject to consequences of the school Discipline Code. - 7.
 Stealing. - 8.
 Cheating on schoolwork and tests as determined by the teacher.

-The Code of Conduct is designed to foster self-respect, self-discipline, to promote learning, to maintain order, and to ensure the equitable handling of disciplinary situations.
-It identifies acceptable & unacceptable behavior, and the consequences of unacceptable behavior, during the school day, at school activities, and during travel to and from school.
-Since proper discipline plays an important role in creating and maintaining a positive learning climate, the "Code" is flexible.
-Each teacher will deal with behavior on precipitating factors, the seriousness of the offense, the number of times the offense has been committed, and the age of the student.
+The Code of Conduct is designed to foster self-respect, self-discipline, promote learning, maintain order, and ensure the equitable handling of disciplinary situations.
+It identifies acceptable & unacceptable behavior, and the consequences of unacceptable behavior, while at school, at school activities, and during travel to and from school.
+Since proper discipline plays an important role in creating and maintaining a positive learning environment, the "Code" is flexible.
+Each teacher will manage behaviors based on precipitating factors, the seriousness of the offense, the number of times the offense has been committed, and the age of the student.

 Violations of any one or more of the rules of conduct will result in discipline, including, but not limited to, such actions as: